-To date Raven have performed on TV shows such as the X-Factor, LemonAid, Push the Button, A Gypsy life for Me, Walk the Line, Gypsy Kids: Our Secret World and the ITV News.
+To date Raven have performed on TV shows such as the X-Factor, LemonAid, Push the Button, A Gypsy life for Me, Walk the Line, Gypsy Kids: Our Secret World, The Apprentice and the ITV News.
 Róisín also appears regularly as a judge on TV talent shows such as Britain Does Variety and TeenStar.
 The 'Raven' Irish dancers have performed on TV alongside celebrities such as Ant and Dec, Louis Walsh, Simon Cowell, Sharon Osborne, Nicole Scherzinger, Dermot O'Leary, Paddy McGuinness, Ronnie Corbett, The Saturdays, David Essex, and Keith Lemon, and in live shows with stars such as Des O'Connor, Bobby Davro, 'Strictly Come Dancing's Kristina Rihanoff and Izabela Hannah, as well as on a UK tour with Strictly's Vincent Simone's and Flavia Cacace's 'Fantasia Tour'.
 The troupe have represented national charities such as Macmillan Cancer Support and Cancer Research UK, and helped to raise hundreds of thousands of pounds for good causes.

 After returning to the UK from a professional Riverdance-style world tour Róisín noticed a gap in the market for a professional Irish show dance troupe that could fill the void between touring shows.
 Professional dancers with shows often face months back home waiting for their next tour to start.
 Róisín had also experienced the male dominated world of Irish dance shows, and wanted the chance to lead and choreograph her own troupe.
 With these goals, Róisín then set up an all female Irish dance troupe in London, 'Raven' (the name being inspired by Cat’s lead Patrick Wood’s comment of her Raven-hair whilst attending one of his ballet classes, wher he called her 'the Raven'), to perform at one-off celebrity events, balls, and on TV.
 Raven began offering work to professional Irish dancers between tours with shows, and training to young Irish dancers who had already achieved their competitive goals, but not yet won a place in a touring show.